malikhan-dev/malikhan-dev/README.md

 <sub> Sifu Expression Available! </sub>

-<b> warning: Sifu is not yet stabilized for production environment </b>
+<b> warning: Sifu Expressions is not yet stabilized for production environment </b>

 click 👇 to explore the repository